-The application file may have menu blocks where the CHOOSE command is used to run a specific selected menu, the CHOOSE command parameter "IN MENU.APX".
-This logic is no longer supported.
+The application file may have \$MENU blocks where the CHOOSE command is used to display a menu.
+The CHOOSE command "IN MENU.APX" is no longer supported for "PULLDOWN" menu blocks.

-If the approach of the application file conversion is to run the .APP ile as a command file, then the following method can be used to move the "menu list" into the CHOOSE command with the #LIST parameter.
+If the approach of the application file conversion is to run the .APP file as a command file, then the following method can be used to move the "menu list" into the CHOOSE command with the #LIST parameter.